-The annual recruitment is open for the 2019-2020 Fiscal Year Civil grand Jury.
-Dedicated community volunteers interested in becoming a Civil Grand Juror for the next fiscal year (July 1, 2019-June 30, 2020) are needed.
+The annual recruitment is open for the 2022-2023 fiscal year Civil Grand Jury.
+Dedicated community volunteers interested in becoming civil grand jurors for the next fiscal year (July 1, 2022 – June 30, 2023) are needed.
 Each year, the Civil Grand Jury examines local governmental agencies and investigates citizen concerns.
 The annual report of the Civil Grand Jury provides a foundation for discussion and action to improve local government services within Monterey County.

-Learn more about this important voluntary service – details about the Civil Grand Jury are included on this website page and in the attached Civil Grand Jury Informational Brochure Details include the following subjects related to Civil Grand Jury service.
+Learn more about this important voluntary service – details about the Civil Grand Jury are included on this website in the Civil Grand Jury Information Brochure.

 Additional information regarding state-wide civil grand juries, related California Code sections and the status of current legislation is available on the California Grand Jurors' Association (CGJA) website at: http://cgja.org/.
 Membership of the CGJA is comprised of current and former grand jurors from throughout the state.
 The CGJA is dedicated to promoting the understanding of the unique practices of grand juries in California and to educating the public and prospective grand jurors about the beneficial oversight function of this system.

-The primary responsibilities of the Civil Grand Jury include examining all aspects of county government (including special districts) ensuring that all public monies are being handled judiciously, all accounts are properly audited—in general, guaranteeing honest, efficient government in the best interest of the people.
+The primary responsibilities of the Civil Grand Jury include examining all aspects of county government (including special districts), ensuring that all public monies are being handled judiciously, and all accounts are properly audited.
+In general, the Civil Grand Jury provides oversight to ensure that honest, efficient government is operating in the best interest of the people.